PdxCodeGuild/class_koala/4 Django/labs/lab06-drf_vue.md

 Build a Vue frontend for our students!
 I already provided you with a `home.html` template you can use.
 Make sure to leave the links to the login/logout/signup pages so that a user can get themselves authenticated (otherwise the API won't work!).

 Your frontend should display a list of students upon loading.
-It should also offer the ability to edit a student -- for this you'll want a method to save the student data you edited.
+It should also offer the ability to create new students in the database.

 ## Part 3 (Optional)

-Add student create and delete functionality to your Vue application.
+Add student update and delete functionality to your Vue application.